 - Small dash of beetroot powder (optional to boost the colour)

-You can make these treats with water or rev up the doggone deliciousness with a splash of chicken stock or other dog-friendly liquid.
-It can also help balance out the tartness of the cranberries.
-Pale works best for tinting and transparent makes the gelled cranberry really sparkle.
+You can make these treats with water, but it’s nice to rev up the doggone deliciousness with chicken stock or other dog-friendly liquid.
+Our dogs both vote for using stock in gummies, and it’s especially great in this recipe.
+It can help balance out the tartness of the cranberries.
+Pale works best for tinting, and using something clear or transparent makes the gelled cranberry really sparkle.

 - Pre-chill moulds (optional).

-- Measure the water into a small pan.
+- Measure the liquid into a small pan.

 - Sprinkle the surface with gelatin powder.